-This is because strabismus can coexist with other eye problems, or it can be another eye problem that simply looks like a crossover in the eyes.
-Professional diagnosis and treatment is essential.
+This is because strabismus can coexist with other eye problems, or it can be another eye problem that looks like a crossover in the eyes.
+Professional diagnosis and treatment are essential.

-In general, these exercises can be done two to 10 times per day, and should only take a few minutes to complete.
-Exercises for crossed eyes include:
+These exercises can be done two to 10 times per day and should only take a few minutes to complete.
+Activities for crossed eyes include:

-Follow it with your eyes until you can no longer see it clearly.
+Follow it with your eyes until you can no longer see it.
 Move the pencil back to arm’s length and repeat several times.

-Trombone Exercise : Like the push-ups with pencils, this exercise consists of holding a small object with the arm extended.
-However, you must cover your good eye.
+Trombone Exercise: Like the push-ups with pencils, this exercise consists of holding a small object with the arm extended.
+However, it would help if you cover your good eye.

-Keep the object where your weak eye normally points.
+Keep the object where your weak eye points typically.
 Keep your head pointed forward.
-Focus on the object with your weak eye and move the object until your eye is looking directly in front of you.
+Focus on the thing with your soft eye and move the object until your vision looks directly in front of you.
 Try to keep the subject in focus.
 Repeat this up to 20 times, varying the speed and distance of the object.

-Hold the other end firmly against your nose so the string is taut.
+Hold the other end firmly against your nose, so the string is taut.
 Focus on the account closest to you.
-It should appear only at the cross of an X made up of identical doubles of the string in front of and behind the bead.
+It should appear only at the cross of an X made up of identical doubles of the line in front of and behind the bead.

-If you see a crossed thread in front of or behind the bead, your eyes will not focus properly on the bead.
-Once you see the account in the center of the X, shift your focus to the central account.
+If you see a crossed thread in front of or behind the bead, your eyes will not focus properly on the dot.
+Once you know the account in the X center, shift your focus to the central budget.
 It should look the same: a single bead in the center of an X made from the images of the rope.

 Once the center bead is in focus, shift your gaze to the farthest bead.
 It should be at the point of an inverted V, where the two lines of the V are the identical string images coming your way.
 Once you can properly focus on all three beads, move them around the string and do the exercise again.

 Barrel Cards – Draw three barrels in a row in red ink on a letter.
-One should be large, the middle one should be medium in size, and the other should be small.
+One should be large, the middle one should be medium, and the other should be small.
 Flip the card over.
 Draw matching barrels on the opposite side in green ink.

-Hold the card against your nose with the largest barrels furthest from your eyes (directly from your face) and the smallest barrels closest to your nose.
+Hold the card against your nose with the enormous barrels furthest from your eyes (directly from your face) and the miniature barrels closest to your nose.

-Focus on the far away barrels until they blend into one image.
+Please focus on the far-away barrels until they blend into one image.
 The other barrels should still appear double.
 Hold your focus for about five seconds.
 Repeat the exercise with the medium and small barrels.

-Rotating Mirror – Stand with your back to a mirror, feet far enough apart so that you don’t lose your balance when you turn.
-Cover your good eye and look ahead with your weak eye.
+Rotating Mirror – Stand with your back to a mirror, feet far enough apart to don’t lose your balance when you turn.
+Cover your good eye and look ahead with your weak eyesight.

-Turn your upper body to the side of your weak eye (for example, if your left eye is weak, turn to the left to look back).
-Move your weak eye until you can see your eye in the mirror.
+Turn your upper body to the side of your weak eye (for example, if your left eye is soft, turn to the left to look back).
+Move your watery eye until you can see your eye in the mirror.
 Then return to the starting position.

 Repeat this process up to six times, then cover your weak eye and repeat the exercise with your strong eye.

-Turn your head and weak eye to look at the hand that is in the opposite direction that your weak eye is pointing (for example, if it is pointing to the left, look to the right hand).
+Turn your head and weak eye to look at the hand in the opposite direction of your soft eye (for example, if it is pointing to the left, look to the right hand).